yokoffing/Betterfox/README.md

 ## Required Reading
 <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> is intended for at least mid-range machines (6GB of RAM, give or take).
 Needing modern architecture applies strictly to the first set of preferences, all of which are found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a>.
-Even if you don't read the other two branches thoroughly (PeskyFox and SecureFox), and you're simply downloading and inserting <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> as it is, you still need to read through and adjust <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a> to determine what is appropriate for your machine.
+Even if you don't read the other two branches thoroughly, and you're simply downloading and inserting <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> as it is, you still need to read through and adjust <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a> to determine what is appropriate for your machine.

 The rest of the prefs in user.js (found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/PeskyFox.js">PeskyFox</a> and <a href="https://github.com/hjstephens09/Better-Fox/blob/master/SecureFox.js">SecureFox</a>) can be applied universally on any machine running Firefox stable release.